Hengzhuo012/42KL/Core/Milestone 0/Libft/Try00/README.md

 ## Instructions
 List of commands to run with a description.
-* 'make' - Compiles all source files into 'libft.a'.
+* `make` - Compiles all source files into 'libft.a'.
-* 'make clean' - Removes object files.
+* `make clean` - Removes object files.
-* 'make fclean' - Removes object files and 'libft.a'.
+* `make fclean' - Removes object files and 'libft.a'.
-* 'make re' - Performs 'fclean' followed by 'make'.
+* `make re` - Performs 'fclean' followed by 'make'.

 ## Resources
 List of references and description of how AI was used.